-Guided' by the program's mission of building Champions and Razorbacks for Life, vice chancellor and director of 'athletics Hunter Yurachek has helped lead the University of Arkansas' Department of Intercollegiate Athletics to unprecedented success on and off the field.
+Guided by the program's mission of building Champions and Razorbacks for Life, vice chancellor and director of athletics Hunter Yurachek has helped lead the University of Arkansas' Department of Intercollegiate Athletics to unprecedented success on and off the field chancellor and director of athletics on Dec.
+4, 2017, Yurachek has worked tirelessly to foster athletics success in all 19 sports, restore the tradition of a storied program and enhance the student-athlete experience for 465 student-athletes.
+Thanks to the dedicated efforts of Razorback student-athletes, coaches, administrators, Razorback Foundation members and fans, results are being realized on and off the field.